kotinka/Hello/README.md

 # Hello
 ### This is my first connected repository
 ##### Second push to github
 Hello, Ilya!
 I am Seliverstova Nadezhda.
 My nic is kotinka.
 So.
+I want to try push command.